face-hh/griddycode/README.md

 ### HIGH PRIORITY
 - The `VHS & CRT` shader, on certain themes (One Dark Pro, GitHub Light, etc.), becomes completely white.
 Works good on GitHub Dark;
 - Light modes get affected by *glow*, while dark modes seem fine.
-- Disabling music is buggy, it can still play on restart.

 ### MEDIUM PRIORITY
 - An option in the settings menu (`CTRL` + `,`) to change the font;